 Most prominently, this includes the ship's Captain and First Officer, as well as the Helm, Navigation, and Weapons departments.

-* N.B.- Hearkening back to traditional military colours, Command dress uniforms are green.
-The optional wraparound tunic variant – a special privilege afforded only to commanding officers of Starships – follows suit.
-Command is the only Division ascribed two official colours: gold as primary/default and green as secondary/special.
+* N.B.- Hearkening back to traditional military colours, "alternative" Command uniform variants are green, including Dress Uniforms, wraparounds, and Working Uniform coveralls.
+Command is the only Division ascribed two official colours: gold as primary/standard and green as secondary/special.

 Sciences - Blue / Globe